 How You Determine Your Rate

-As we discussed in a previous article, investing in your retirement years without first knowing the investment rate of return that you MUST earn is the equivalent of taking a new potent drug because it’s popular and everyone’s talking about it!
+As we discussed last week, investing in your retirement years without first knowing the investment rate of return that you MUST earn is the equivalent of taking a new potent drug because it’s popular and everyone’s talking about it!

 When we use the medical analogy, it seems ridiculous.
 Yet, this is what the overwhelming majority of retirees do.